Eryadu/Java_feb_2025/src/april24CloudServices/readme.md

 Scaling -- Horizontal scaling / vertical scaling Redundancy -- multiple copies at different location by backup the data, help to save data

-## Latency: how fast data is accessible when anyone try to accessing it.
+## Latency: how fast data is accessible when anyone try to accesing it.
 Latency measures in nanoseconds

 Cons: